The U.S. Department of Education has approved Iowa’s request for a one-year freeze on look there state targets under the No Child Left Behind Act.

 reading by 2014.
 Schools that don’t accomplish that goal face stiff penalties, including mandates to replace staff.

-Dr. Gausman says most of Iowa's schools would be considered at risk in 2014 under the current No Child standards:
+Dr. Gausman says most of we choice Iowa’s schools would be considered at risk in 2014 under the current No Child standards:

-The number of schools affected by the freeze isn't known because the state education department is in the midst of a progress report based on tests during the last school year.
+The number of schools affected by the freeze isn’t known because the state education department is in the prices on levitra pills midst of a progress report based on tests during the last school year.

 The Associated Press contributed to this report.